top of page

 Communications Intern

-The Communications Intern will have the opportunity to join in as Origami Works Foundation develops and implements a new strategic communications plan.
-Daily duties will include the creation and execution of routine social media tasks, as well as assisting as-needed on other Origami Works projects.
+The Communications Intern at Origami Works Foundation will have the opportunity to explore, analyze, and propose a complete social media and general publicity proposal for the book being written by Origami Works Foundation.
+Daily duties will include the research, creation and potential execution for initial communication tasks, as well as assisting as-needed on other Origami Works projects.
 This position is for anyone with an interest in communications, public relations, or style guide crafting.
-The ideal candidate will be self-driven and eager to learn about foundation and non-profit work.
+The ideal candidate will be self-driven and eager to learn about Origami Works Foundation and non-profit work.

 Project Management Intern